 Matthew THOMPSON1,2 was born on 20 May 1985.
 Parents: Mark Alan THOMPSON and Denise Ann ATHANS.

-Max Gerald THOMPSON2 was born on 17 December 1918 in Valley City, Barnes Co., ND.3 He died in March 1972.3 He was buried in Fort Richardson National Cemetery, Anchorage, AK.
+Max Gerald THOMPSON2 was born on 17 December 1918 in Valley City, Barnes Co., ND.3 He died in March 1972 at the age of 53.3 He was buried in Fort Richardson National Cemetery, Anchorage, AK.
 Parents: Anton Severine THOMPSON and Nellie MCCONOUGHEY.

 Spouse: Nancy Lee "Nannie" MITCHELL.
 Nancy Lee "Nannie" MITCHELL and Max Gerald THOMPSON were married on 23 February 1941 in South Mills, NC.
 Children were: Maxine Nancy THOMPSON, Sandra Lee THOMPSON, Sharon Gene THOMPSON, Gerald Dennis THOMPSON, Marsha Gaye THOMPSON.